Hong Kong International Dragon Boat Races

 7. Dragon boat racing has taken over the world

 The only sport celebrated with a public holiday in Hong Kong, dragon boat racing is now an internationally recognised sport.
 Today, it is practised in more than 50 countries, with competitions held around the world such as Singapore, Taiwan, the UK, Australia, and more.
+In fact, it is seeking full Olympic recognition as an official competitive category, having been a demonstration sport at both the 2020 Tokyo and 2025 Paris Olympics.

 8. If you think you've tried every variation of the zong, think again

 There are more than 20 variations of sticky rice dumplings in China alone.
-While it might take you some time to travel around different regions to sample them all, there are plenty of varieties to try in Hong Kong.
-You can go for ones with sweet fillings like red bean paste, dates, and melons, or ones with savoury ingredients such as salted egg, roast pork, and dried shrimp.
+While it might take you some time to travel around different regions to sample them all, there are plenty of varieties to try in Hong Kong alone.
+You can go for ones with sweet fillings like red bean paste, dates, and melons, or dumplings with savoury ingredients such as salted egg, roast pork, and dried shrimp.
 Some also offer flavours with a modern twist like truffle sauce, crab meat, or even sweet potato.

 Advertising